 - Includes property settings that specify information about the Browser Azure AD service.
-For more information, see Specifying Browser Azure AD Information in the Connection URL on page 54. - Refers to an AWS profile that specifies information about the Browser Azure AD service.
-For more information, see Specifying Browser Azure AD Information in an AWS Profile on page 57.
+For more information, see Specifying Browser Azure AD Information in the Connection URL. - Refers to an AWS profile that specifies information about the Browser Azure AD service.
+For more information, see Specifying Browser Azure AD Information in an AWS Profile.